stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 };
 ```

-Each quad is comprised of two triangles specified as follows:
+A quad is comprised of two triangles specified as follows:

 ```java
 public final class Quad {